Mechachleopteryx/website-1/docs/getting-started/install/mac/index.md

     [![mono-mac-install.png](/images/mono-mac-install.png)](/images/mono-mac-install.png)

-After the installation completed successfully, it's a good idea to run through the basic hello world examples on [this page](/docs/getting-started/mono-basics/) to verify Mono is working correctly.
+After the installation completes successfully, it's a good idea to run through the basic "hello world" examples on [this page](/docs/getting-started/mono-basics/) to verify Mono is working correctly.